taylorwilsdon/reddacted/README.md

 🔒 **Zero-Trust Architecture** - Client-side execution only, no data leaves your machine unless you choose to use a hosted API.
 Fully compatible with all OpenAI compatible endpoints.

-⚡ **Self-Host Ready** - Run locally with Ollama/Mistral or cloud providers
+⚡ **Self-Host Ready** - Local: You can use any model via Ollama, llama.cpp, vLLM or other platform capable of exposing an OpenAI-compatible endpoint.
+LiteLLM works just dandy. • Cloud: OpenAI-compatible endpoints

 📊 **Smart Cleanup** - Preserve valuable contributions while removing risky content